mkonga/doppy-routing-bundle/readme.md

 See the Symfony documentation (on those interfaces) for more information on generating and matching url's.

-Define this as a service as usual.
+Define this as a service as usual, or use autowiring.

 ### Add routers